-Incentive Compensation Programs
+Incentive Compensation Program

-In March 2018, our Board established the 2018 Incentive Compensation Program for certain key personnel, including our named executive officers, in order to recognize their contribution to our business.
-Under the 2018 Incentive Compensation Program, we provided our named executive officers with the opportunity to earn a cash incentive bonus for fiscal year 2018 based on our financial performance as measured by adjusted EBITDA less capital expenditures, adjusted EBITDA, absolute stock price, safety measures and discretionary metrics.
-Our named executive officers were eligible to earn a target incentive bonus in the following amounts: (i) Mr. Herndon, \$550,000, (ii) Mr. Baker, \$300,000 and (iii) Mr. Lehner, \$281,250.
+In January 2019, our Board established the 2019 Incentive Compensation Program for certain key personnel, including our named executive officers, in order to recognize their contribution to our business.
+Under the 2019 Incentive Compensation Program, we provided our named executive officers with the opportunity to earn a cash incentive bonus for fiscal year 2019 based on our financial performance as measured by adjusted EBITDA, safety measures and discretionary metrics.
+Our named executive officers were eligible to earn a target incentive bonus in the following amounts: (i) Mr. Baker, \$300,000, (ii) Mr. Lehner, \$300,000, and (iii) Mr. Bouthillette, \$262,500.
 Subject to the satisfaction of the applicable performance goal and each named executive officer's continuous employment by us through the applicable payment date, our named executive officers were eligible to earn between 0% and 200% of the target incentive bonus.
-For fiscal year 2018, our Board determined that Mr. Herndon earned \$435,050, Mr. Baker earned \$261,300 and Mr. Lehner earned \$222,469 under the 2018 Incentive Compensation Program.
+For fiscal year 2019, our Board determined that Mr. Baker earned \$288,874, Mr. Lehner earned \$226,075 and Mr. Bouthillette earned \$197,816 under the 2019 Incentive Compensation Program.
+As a result of his resignation, Mr. Herndon was not eligible to receive a payment under the 2019 Incentive Compensation Program.